Ancient Argan Oil Forests – an Agro Forestry model

 A Moroccan professor’s interest in the preservation of the Argan tree has now increased the women’s co-operatives income by more than ten times making ecological Agro Forestry management of the Argan Trees a sustainable way of life.

 Argan oil expert Zoubida Charrouf worked with the Argan Oil Women’s Cooperatives for many years.
-She developed an interest in the resilient Argan tree’s powers and the use of cosmetic Argan Oil for natural and effective skin care as well as for long term conservation of the forests and income that it generates in poor communities.
+She developed an interest in the resilient Argan tree’s powers and the use of oil for natural and effective skin care as well as for long term conservation of the forests and income that it generates in poor communities.

 When the project started Morocco was losing over 600 hectares of Argan forest each year from lack of management.